How to use funding

 2012–2013

-How do we submit the cost coefficients to the Research Council?
+How do we submit the cost coefficients to the RCF?

-A representative designated by the concerned research organisation, who has administrator access to the online services (SARA), can enter and update the cost coefficients of the site of research in the system.
+A representative designated by the concerned research organisation, who has administrator access to the RCF online services (SARA), can enter and update the cost coefficients of the site of research in the system.
 There is no need to send the information elsewhere separately.
-The coefficients used in the funding decision are those in force when the call closes, not the latest coefficients.
+The coefficients used in the funding decision are those in force at closing date of the call, not the latest coefficients.

 Use of funding